UAA and American University Archives – Opportunity for USAID Alumni

 Please click here to review the information provided on the UAA website and follow up with the American University Archives if you are interested in this opportunity to preserve your valuable memorabilia in a manner which will make them easily available for students and researchers of development and culture in current and future generations.

 Where to Place your USAID Archives: Leslie Nellis, the assistant librarian managing the Peace Corps archive at American University also manages the new USAID archive.
 John Pielemeier advises that, in early December, he drove his boxes over to the back loading dock of the AU library where he met Leslie, who seemed quite interested in both archives.
 She told John he might be the first USAID officer to give materials; so please be the second.
 Videos or photos were not discussed.
+They will also accept digital material, as Stu Callison recently submitted more than 10 GB of digital records.
 Ms. Nellis can be contacted at:

 Leslie Nellis